Core Policies

 Privacy Policy

 Jump Left is committed to protecting your privacy.
 Our Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our website, www.jumpleft.com.au (the "Site"), and your rights regarding the information we collect.
 We may collect personally identifiable information, such as your name, email address, phone number, and postal address, when you voluntarily provide it through forms on our Site or through direct contact.
 We may also collect non-personal information, such as your IP address, browser type, operating system, and browsing habits, to improve our services and enhance your experience on our Site.
-For the full Policy, visit jumpleft.com.au/privacy.
+For the entire Policy, visit jumpleft.com.au/privacy.

 _